Exoplanet & Brown Dwarf Surveys

 - Eric Feigelson uses autoregressive statistical models to reduce stellar activity noise and improve the detection of planetary transit signals in the NASA Kepler mission dataset.

-- Eric Ford characterizes the architectures of planetary systems in collaboration with advisees and multiple planet survey teams, including the California Planet Survey and NASA’s Kepler mission.
+- Eric Ford characterizes the architectures of planetary systems in collaboration with advisees and multiple planet survey teams, including the NASA’s Kepler mission, the California Planet Survey and upcoming HPF and NEID surveys.
+Ford collaborating with statisticans to apply machine learning to develop improved stellar activity indicators and algorithms for distinguishing stellar activity and planets.

 - Fred Hearty specializes in the construction of astronomical instrumentation, and is currently contributing to the APOGEEE project for the Sloan Digital Sky Survey and Habitable Zone Planet Finder project.